Lindsey Ferrentino: Amy

+The Artist

 The Artist, which Ferrentino co-adapted for the stage with Drew McOnie from the 2011 Oscar-winning film, opened at the Royal Plymouth in the UK in 2024.
 The show (which features almost no spoken words) reimagines the silent movie, blending vibrant choreography and period music to celebrate Hollywood's transition from silent films to talkies.
 The Guardian reviewed the piece as an "effervescent and delightfully inventive stage show".
 The Telegraph named it "an artistic triumph that has ‘West End-bound hit’ written all over it."

 The Queen of Versailles

-Ferrentino's first stage musical, The Queen of Versailles, is set to open on Broadway in 2025.
-The show, which stars Kristin Chenoweth and F. Murray Abraham, is a stylish and piercing adaptation of the 2008 documentary following David and Jackie Segal as they attempt to build the biggest home in America (modeled of the palace of Versailles) before the financial crisis brings construction to a halt.
+Ferrentino's first stage musical, The Queen of Versailles, opened on Broadway in October 2025.
+The show, which starred Kristin Chenoweth and F. Murray Abraham, was an adaptation of the 2012 documentary following David and Jackie Segal as they attempt to build the biggest home in America (modeled of the palace of Versailles) before the financial crisis brings construction to a halt.
 The music and lyrics were written by Oscar and Tony award-winner Stephen Schwartz.
-With high praise, Boston.com described the book "as funny as anything Broadway has seen."
-Variety stated that Ferrentino, "demonstrated a moral conscience second to none among her generation of playwrights, and she wields it here."
-The show is taking its Broadway bow at the St.James Theatre in the Fall of 2025.
+The show closed on Broadway in December 2025, six weeks past its opening.